 The greeting hall was essentially a minefield of traps, most of which had the ability to hit more than one target at the time.
 The adventurers lost no time in rushing forth, whilst using a variety of skills and methods to harass the other teams.
 Pillars of black stone erupted with fire, darts flew through the air, spears shot from the ground, explosions rang through the room, and that was just the traps that Smit set up.
 The adventurers themselves added yet another level of difficulty with their competitive spirits.

-Out of the entire thing though, only five adventurers received proper injuries out of the twelve, whereas the rest only received minor scrapes and wounds.
+Out of the entire thing though, only six adventurers received proper injuries out of the twelve, whereas the rest only received minor scrapes and wounds.
 Clicking his tongue, Smit grumbled as he considered the implications.
-Five out of twelve and even then only because of the competition between them.
+Six out of twelve and even then only because of the competition between them, in addition to the need of protecting the nobles.
 If he had to guess, it was likely that it would have been only two or three out of the twelve, if there had been no competition between the teams.
 That was much lower than he had hoped, especially when the greeting hall was supposed to be more deadly when higher numbers of people entered it.

 Stroking his beard slowly, Smit sighed deeply, grumbling complaints about the king and his ‘brilliant ideas’ under his breath.